 Difference Between Electric Towel Rail & Dual Fuel Model

-Electric Towel Rails These types have an electrical element inside that heats them up, rather than relying on the hot water from combi-boiler or another heating system as normal heating product would do.
-Operating independently from your home’s heating, electric warmers give you great control over the level of heat they emit.
-They are an excellent option for apartments, flats, or other properties that do not use a central heating system, or where the placement of a radiator makes fitting towel rails awkward.
+These types have an electrical element inside that heats them , rather than relying on the hot water from a combi-boiler or another heating system as normal heating products would .
+Operating independently from your home's heating, electric warmers give you great control over the level of heat they emit.
+Electric Only Towel Rail Models are an excellent option for apartments, flats, or other properties that do not use a central heating system, or where the placement of a radiator makes fitting towel rails awkward.
 They are economical and, depending on the BTU output, can also double as radiators for the entire bathroom.
 This is the type of rail we will be focusing on in this guide.

-So, for example, the Lauren Electric Only Heated Towel Rail, at 136 watts (and 466 BTU/hr) will heat a cosy bathroom of 1.3 square metres.
+So, for example, the Lauren Electric Only Heated Towel Rail, at 136 watts (and 466 BTU/hr), will heat a bathroom of 1.3 square metres.

 The Phoenix Ascot

-The Phoenix Ascot Chrome Rail, with 763 watts (2604 BTU) can heat a palatial washroom of over 7 square metres, and comfortably dry and warm even large loads of the plushest, heaviest luxury towels and bathrobes.
+The Phoenix Ascot Chrome Rail, with 763 watts (2604 BTU), can heat a palatial bathroom of over 7 square metres, and comfortably dry and warm even large loads of the plushest, heaviest luxury towels and bathrobes.

 Other factors: fine-tuning your choice for a perfect fit: Once you've decided to go with an electric towel warmer and you know how many BTUs to look for, there are several other decisions to be made and factors to consider.

 In many bathrooms, space is at a premium, and you might wonder if you have the room for a dedicated heated towel rail.
 The good news is that these appliances are available in a huge range of sizes, from around 300 mm wide to 700 mm.
-We offer ultra slim units that can slip-in beside the sink, enormous family-sized ones that could happily hold a week of towels, and everything in between.
+We offer ultra-slim units that can slip in beside the bathroom sink, enormous family-sized ones that could happily hold a week of towels, and everything in between.

 Investing in an electric towel rail isn't just a move towards comfort.
 It's often a smart financial (and environmental) choice as well.
 By warming just the bathroom instead of the whole house, it's possible to cut down your energy costs significantly.
 They also work to dry towels between uses, helping you save time, money, and energy on laundry.
 Their cost varies dramatically depending on size, wattage and finish.
 While we offer extremely affordable options that are well within reach of most, it is also possible to splurge on an ultra-deluxe model.
 Deciding beforehand just what you're willing to spend, will help you narrow down the selection.